Beginning with 10.5.1, you can add machines to the ArcGIS Server sites you deploy on Microsoft Azure to meet your users' demands.

 - Type a name for the storage account.
 Names must be unique.
 Click Check Availability to confirm the storage account name is unique.

-- Choose the type of redundancy for your storage account: Geo-Redundant, Locally Redundant, or Read-Access Geo-Redundant.
+- Choose the type of redundancy for your your storage account: Geo-Redundant, Locally Redundant, or Read-Access Geo-Redundant.

-See Azure Storage redundancy in Microsoft Azure documentation for a description of each option.
+See Azure Storage replication in Microsoft Azure documentation for a description of each redundancy option.

 - If your first attempt to add a machine to this deployment fails, check Preserve deployment artifacts upon completion when you run Cloud Builder again.
 If this second attempt fails, files to help troubleshoot the failure will remain on the virtual machines.

 Files include a deployment log file, a configuration file, the SSL certificate, and the license file you provided.

 - If your IT administrator has placed a wildcard SSL certificate in an Azure Key Vault for you to use or you saved the certificate from the initial deployment in a key vault, click Use Key Vault and choose the Key Vault drop-down list.

 - Click next to proceed to Certificate Options.

 - Specify the SSL certificate to use for your deployment.
 Esri recommends that you use a certificate issued by a certificate authority (CA).